Terms and Conditions

 6.2 Stock Images and Third-Party Assets

-6.2.1 The Designer may use licensed stock images and other third-party assets in the Project.
-The Customer is responsible for ensuring that the usage of these assets complies with licensing terms and for any copyright infringements or additional licensing costs that arise after Project delivery.
+6.2.1 The Designer may use licensed stock images or third-party assets.
+The Client is responsible for ensuring usage remains within the licence terms and for any additional licensing required after delivery.

 6.4 Non-Disclosure

-6.4.1 If the Customer requires a Non-Disclosure Agreement (NDA), it must be requested, agreed, and signed before any work commences.
-If an NDA is in place, the Designer will not disclose confidential information without the Customer’s written permission.
+6.4.1 If the Client requires an NDA, it must be requested, agreed, and signed before work starts.
+Where an NDA is in place, the Designer will not disclose confidential information without written permission.

-6.5.1 The Customer agrees not to disclose or share the Designer’s proprietary techniques, workflows, pricing structures, or internal business information with any third party without prior written consent.
+6.5.2 The Client agrees not to share the Designer’s proprietary methods, workflows, pricing, or internal business information with any third party without written consent, except where disclosure is necessary to deliver the Project or required by law.

 6.6 Data Protection

-6.6.1 The Customer warrants that it has the legal right to disclose all personal data to the Designer for the purposes of fulfilling the Project.
+6.6.1 The Client confirms they have the right to share any personal data provided to the Designer for the purposes of the Project.

 6.8 Force Majeure

-6.8.1 Neither party will be liable for delays or failure to perform due to circumstances beyond its control, including war, riot, civil disorder, fire, industrial disputes, energy failure, supplier or carrier delays, governmental actions, or acts of God.
+6.8.1 Neither party is responsible for delays or failure to perform caused by events outside reasonable control (including war, riot, civil disorder, fire, industrial disputes, energy failure, supplier or carrier delays, governmental actions, or acts of God).

-6.8.2 If the Customer fails to meet agreed production schedules, the final delivery date may be postponed accordingly.
+6.8.2 If the Client does not meet agreed schedules, delivery dates may move accordingly.

 7. TERMINATION OF CONTRACT